lizthegrey/signbot/legal.md

 After your submission is approved by volunteers, your name, and, if you chose to submit them, optionally your company affiliation and link, will appear on the pledge website at <http://neveragain.tech>.

-The Website is hosted on the [Google Cloud Platform](https://cloud.google.com/), and data is stored in Google-hosted [Firebase](https://firebase.google.com/) database.
+The Website is hosted on Google's [Firebase Hosting](https://firebase.google.com/docs/hosting/) and [Google Cloud Platform](https://cloud.google.com/), and data is stored in a Google-hosted [Firebase](https://firebase.google.com/) database.

 ### Data Retention